-Course Number and Title: ESL 026 Beginning Grammar/Communication
+Course Number and Title: ESL 026 Beginning ESL Grammar/Communication

 Some lecture hours may be completed in a laboratory setting.

-- Respond in writing and/or orally to aural and written cues using target structures at the beginning level.
-(CCC 1, 2; PGC 1, 2, 3, 4)
+- Respond in writing and/or orally to a variety of cues using target structures at the beginning level.
+(CCC 1, 2; PGC 1, 2, 3, 4, 5)